 The parameters of the spinal cord anatomical MRI sequences relevant for data analysis can be found in the BIDS dataset, and included metadata.
 The acquisition parameters are identical for all anatomical sessions, and follow a community spinal cord standard imaging protocol.
 The Siemens pdf exam card of the anatomical sessions can be found here, and is briefly recapitulated below.
 A standard (spinal cord) anatomical session starts with a 21 s localizer scan, and then includes the following sequences:

-All visual stimuli were projected onto a blank screen located in the MRI room, through a waveguide.
+All visual stimuli were projected using a Epson Powerlite L615U projector.
+The images were casted through a waveguide onto a blank screen located in the MRI room.

 For functional sessions, participant wore MRI compatible S15 Sensimetric headphone inserts, proving high-quality acoustic stimulation and substantial attenuation of background noise.
 On the computer used for stimuli presentation, a custom impulse response of the headphones is applied with an online finite impulse response filter using the LADSPA DSP to all the presented stimuli.This impulse response was provided by the manufacturer.
 Sounds was amplified using an AudioSource AMP100V amplifier, situated in the control room.
-Participants also wear earmuffs, adapted from commercially available model.
-The commercial earmuffs have been cut and glued back together in order to be thin enough to be used with the 64-channels MRI coil.
+Participants also wear custom sound protection gear (see section on Hearing protection above).

 For the HCP-trt dataset, Eprime scripts provided by the Human Connectome project were adapted for our presentation system, and run using Eprime 2.0.
 For all other tasks, a custom overlay on top of the psychopy library was used to present the different tasks and synchronize task with the scanner trigger pulses.
 This software also allowed to trigger the start of the eyetracking system, and onset the stimuli presentation.
 Trigger pulses were also recorded in the AcqKnowledge software.
 All task stimuli scripts are available through github.